-International Staff Songsters appearing on BBC One's Songs of Praise
+International Staff Songsters appear on BBC One's Songs of Praise

-Tune in to BBC One's Songs of Praise for the next two Sundays (16 and 23 August) and you will see members of the International Staff Songsters.
+BBC One's Songs of Praise features members of the International Staff Songsters.

-The International Staff Songsters sang an arrangement of the well-known hymn Here is Love during the Songs of Praise episode broadcast on BBC One Sunday 16 August during a feature on Trentham Gardens.
-We also recorded three other songs to be used in a programme broadcast on 23 August that will be about The Salvation Army.
+The International Staff Songsters sang an arrangement of the well-known hymn Here is Love during the Songs of Praise episode broadcast on BBC One Sunday 16 August 2020 during a feature on Trentham Gardens.
+We also recorded three other songs used in a programme broadcast on 23 August 2020 about The Salvation Army.

 Find out more on the BBC website https://www.bbc.co.uk/programmes/b006ttc5